 Water Treatment Regulation

-The Safe Drinking Water Act (SDWA) was established to protect the quality of drinking water in the U.S. This law focuses on all waters actually or potentially designed for drinking use, whether from above ground or underground sources.
+The Safe Drinking Water Act (SDWA) was established to protect the quality of drinking water in the U.S. This law focuses on all water actually or potentially designed for drinking use, whether from above ground or underground sources.

 Safe Drinking Water summary